 • Ashwagandha – This is a decent inclusion in the TestoGain formula.
 It’s a plant extract which is common in supplements in this category.
 It’s just a shame that we don’t know the dose because of the proprietary blend.

 Quite a lot of our favorite ingredients didn’t make it into the TestoGain formula.

 • Magnesium and Zinc

 • Black Pepper Extract

-Meanwhile, Magnesium and Zinc are two essential minerals that could help to support normal testosterone levels.
+Meanwhile, Magnesium and Zinc are two essential minerals that are commonly included in supplements of this type.

-You can see our updated testosterone booster guide by following the link shown below.
+You can see our updated guide to the top supplements by following the link shown below.

 The proprietary blend makes it a little bit tricky to judge potential side effects because we don’t know the doses of the individual ingredients.

 We generally recommend that you do some of your own research into the ingredients before thinking of trying any new supplement.